djordje200179/Niski/README.md

 For every peripheral, a controller and memory-mapped bus interface is needed.

+### DMA
+In order to be able to transfer data efficiently,
+DMA controller is needed.
+It is implemented as a separate module, that is connected to the bus.

 ## Software
 A small, but functional, operating system kernel that tries to follows the C23 language standard.